Home » By Course » Desserts » The Perfect Flaky Oil Pie Crust

 Unbaked pie crust in a glass pie dish on a marble countertop, with a salt shaker, a bowl of flour, a spatula, and a patterned dish towel nearby.

-I was baking chicken pot pie one weekend when I realized I was out of frozen pastry.
+I was baking pecan pie one weekend when I realized I was out of frozen pastry.
 I already made the filling, and before I could run to the store, I remembered my grandma’s oil pie crust recipe.
-It only calls for easy pantry staples so I decided to give it a go.

 In just minutes, I had a soft, flaky crust that was sturdy enough to hold thick and creamy fillings yet light and crisp enough for a fruit pie or a quiche.
-Dare I say, it was the best chicken pot pie I have ever made!
+This is a solid recipe that has stood the test of time.
+It’s an easy crust that even beginners can make.

 Why My Recipe Works